• Skip to primary navigation

 • Bourbon: Bourbon is what makes the cream cheese frosting really pop!
 If you don't like bourbon or want non-alcoholic icing, use any cream cheese icing recipe you like!
 For the bourbon, I used Woodford Reserve.

-7. Make the icing while the cakes are baking by beating the cream cheese and butter together with a mixer.
+Make the icing by beating the cream cheese and butter together.
 Slowly add in the powder sugar one cup at a time.
 Add in the vanilla and bourbon and mix until combined.

 • Use room temperature, eggs, butter, and milk.
 This is key to having a good, even cake.
 Ingredients that are too cold can cause the cake to split in the oven.
 It's also a good idea to tap your pie pans against the counter to release any air pockets and that have been created.
 Lastly, lining your pans with parchment will make the cakes so much easier to remove.